I was told to stand in the middle of the Ranfurly Motor Camp and turn through 360degrees.

 Following the defeat of Harold by William the conqueror in 1066, the castle eventually became a royal stronghold, until it was finally destroyed in 1464 during the Wars of the Roses.
 After centuries of withstanding every kind of armed assault, it became the first castle in England to be destroyed by cannon fire.
 The castle has been rebuilt over the centuries, and still stands today.
 Including Ida’s tower!

 Back on four wheels, we were then taken on a big loop through Mount Ida Station and its neighbours, (access arranged by Mount Ida Station) around the back of The Raggedy Range.
-Mount Ida Station boasts the highest point on Otago Rail Trail, close to the farm stay, the original 1920s farmhouse refurbished for the role.
+Mount Ida Station boasts the highest point on Otago Rail Trail, which is a farm stay, the original 1920s farmhouse refurbished for the role.
 Our route up the ridge onto The Raggedy Range followed the Station boundary.

 At one point we were overlooking the Home Hills Run Road, with a panoramic view into the film set of Jane Campion’s Power of the Dog.
 Unfortunately, there were no signs of Benedict Cumberpatch or, sadly, Kirstin Dunst, but the trip organisers were quick to point out one of their club members was employed on the set.